 The late, great, comedian Rodney Dangerfield's famous catch phrase was "I don’t get no respect," and it seems US 122 would feel the same way.
 In the course of its life, it is the only mainline US route that has traversed Pennsylvania to have been signed along two different alignments.
 The first time was in 1928, when it roughly followed what is now the US 202 and Business US 202 alignments between Delaware and New Jersey.
-Its first southern terminus was Wilmington and after it has passed through Delaware, Chester, Montgomery, and Bucks counties, continued to its first northern terminus at its parent, US 22, in White House.
+Its first southern terminus was Wilmington and after it has passed through Delaware, Chester, Montgomery, and Bucks counties, continued to its first northern terminus at its parent, US 22, in White House, New Jersey.

 |US 309, US 122, and Right Turn markers on an assembly within the multiplex of the two routes on Bethlehem Pike in Montgomery County.
 (Unknown)|